osks/py-smart-gardena2/README.md

 ### Authentication

-You first need to get a client id for your personnal installation of gardena.
+You first need to get a client id for your personal installation of gardena.
 To do so, create an account here : https://developer.1689.cloud/apis

-Then you need to create an application and get the client_id as explained here : https://developer.1689.cloud/docs/getting-started
+Then you need to create an application, add APIs and get the application key (also called client id) as explained here: https://developer.1689.cloud/docs/getting-started

 The library manages the token for you then.